CASE-Lab-UMD/Capacity-Aware-MoE/README.md

 Official implementation of [**Capacity-Aware Inference**](https://arxiv.org/abs/2503.05066) (**ICLR 2026**).

 This repository studies test-time load balancing for **Mixture of Experts (MoE)** inference and introduces practical routing strategies to reduce the straggler effect in expert-parallel execution.
+It is an **inference-time** method and does not require retraining.

 <p align="center">
   <img src="Figures/straggler_effect.svg" alt="Straggler effect in MoE inference" width="52%">